-Through initial discussions with MNR staff, NRSI will conduct winter raptor surveys at these locations approximately every 7-10 days throughout January and February 2012.
+Through initial discussions with MNR staff, NRSI will conduct winter raptor surveys at this location approximately every 7-10 days throughout January and February 2012.
 Exact time spent at each habitat will largely be dependent on site access, length of woodland edge, and number of birds observed, however all surveys will occur during daylight hours, between 0900-1600hrs, when raptors are expected to be most visible at potential perching locations.

 Based on the guidance provided by the MNR, NRSI proposes to conduct surveys approximately 10 days apart, totaling 3 visits in January and 3 visits in February.
-Approximate timing of the visits is scheduled for January 4, 18, 26, and February 7, 16, 28.
+Approximate timing of the visits is tentatively scheduled for January 5, 17, 26, and February 7, 16, 28.
+Despite a tentative monitoring schedule, these dates may be shifted slightly depending on weather conditions.
 In the event that a survey cannot be completed as planned, all attempts will be made to re-schedule this trip as quickly as possible.